Doge's Palace in Venice Tickets and Tours

 Other places of interest in the surrounding area

-St. Mark's Basilica bell tower| ©Radu Spătaru
+Bell tower of St. Mark's Basilica| ©Radu Spătaru

-St. Mark's Basilica bell tower| ©Radu Spătaru
+Bell tower of St. Mark's Basilica| ©Radu Spătaru

-• St. Mark's Basilica (at 81 m)
+• St. Mark's Basilica (81 m)

-• St. Mark's Square (at 143 m)
+• St. Mark's Square (143 m away)

-• Correr Museum (at 209 m)
+• Correr Museum (209 m away)

-Other interesting places to visit in Venice
+Other interesting visits in Venice

 Gondolas moored on the Grand Canal| ©Aleksandar Popovski